paul-hammant/tbd/content/game-changers/index.md

 2. In 2000, ex Microsoftee and early blogger Joel Spolsky would extol the virtues of #11 in his famous "The Joel Test"{{< ext url="https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code" >}} posting.

-## Mozilla's Tinderbox (1997)
+## NetScape's Tinderbox (1997)

 ![](to_tbd1.png)

-Mozilla had a service that compiled and tested bits and pieces of their open-source offerings together.
-That service was Tinderbox and it debuted for the public to see in 1997.
+NetScape (now Mozilla) had a service that compiled and tested bits and pieces of their open-source offerings together.
+That service was
+Tinderbox and it debuted for the public to see in 1997.
 Their source organization was single-branch in the trunk style managed by CVS, and allowed individual developers to checkout and keep abreast of only the pieces they wanted/needed to.
 Tinderbox was the safety net that ensured everything was correct across all the whole trunk.
 It ran until it wouldn't scale anymore